Why I need to upgrade our builder grade mirror?

-So I’m at home with two kids.
+We moved into this home with plain mirrors and I wanted to upgrade all of the mirrors.
+Framing a mirror in a bathroom is great budget project.
+It’s also a lot easier than pulling the mirror off the wall and replacing it (which still scares me!).
+I’m at home with two kids.
 Thankfully one is potty trained, but the other one is just 5 months old.
 Which means I’ll be changing diapers well into 2021.
 So I’m in this bathroom A LOT.

 The original mirror was just a plain old mirror.
+It is not help by mirror clips.
+I think it is glued on.

 But it bothered me because the size was so big and added no style to the space.
-I’ve seen a few folks update their builder grade mirrors with a rustic wooden frame, but I wanted something more classics to go with the modern French style of this bathroom.
+I’ve seen a few folks update their builder grade mirrors with a rustic wooden frame, but I wanted something more classic to go with the modern French style of this bathroom.

 So I dreamed up this mirror frame and it came out even better than I thought!